Bei Dao: Cultural Revolution

 Having not been selected for induction into the People's Liberation Army, Bei Dao spent the first two years of the Cultural Revolution immersed in political activities as a member of a Red Guard faction based at his high school.
 Initially, he created posters denouncing his former teachers.
 He led a group of teenagers in publicly shaming a neighbor, forcibly shaving the man's head in the street and briefly imprisoning him.
 He moved into a dormitory at his high school, which became a hub for revolutionary activity, hosting various committees and "struggle sessions".
 The students there formed a commune composed of two Red Guard factions dedicated to promoting the ideals of the revolution, for which Bei Dao assisted in disseminating propaganda.
 On a regional tour in 1966, he and his fellow Red Guard members helped bring an end to a siege of the Anting train station by anti-Maoist protestors, an incident that gave rise to the Shanghai People's Commune.
 Later, during the "Down to the Countryside" movement, he joined delegations to observe education efforts outside Beijing.

-In 1967, the Communist Party of China officially disavowed the Red Guards due to their frequently violent tactics and disruptive effect on the national economy, and by the following year had largely succeeded in dismantling the movement.
+In 1967, the Chinese Communist Party (CCP) officially disavowed the Red Guards due to their frequently violent tactics and disruptive effect on the national economy, and by the following year had largely succeeded in dismantling the movement.
 Bei Dao, like many former Red Guard members, was assigned to "re-education through labor".
 Beginning in 1969, he spent the remainder of the Cultural Revolution as a member of a construction crew outside of Beijing.
 As a result of this experience, during which he lived among the poor, he came to reject Maoist policies and communist propaganda.